St. Vincent de Paul News

 As a reminder, our Facebook page is:

-Some of you have asked about giving during this time of suspended public Masses.
+Some of you have asked about giving during this time of limited attendance at Masses.
 Our Finance Council has put together a couple of ways to respond to these inquiries.

 First is a note about our routine, weekly giving - alternatives are provided by clicking on this link.